Electricity sector in Nigeria: Distribution

 In Nigeria, electrical power generated by the GenCos is used to power the grid through the Transmission Company of Nigeria (TCN).
 Electricity is distributed through the transmission of electric power from TCN to the distribution companies (DisCos) primary substations, then to the secondary distribution system, and finally to the end consumers.
-Alternating Current (AC) is used for the transmission of the electric power, this is because AC can be easily changed from one voltage to another with a small loss of energy with the use of transformer.
+Alternating Current (AC) is used for the transmission of electric power; this is because AC can be easily changed from one voltage to another with a slight loss of energy with the use of a transformer.
 The electric power is transmitted at high voltage (33kV) to the DisCos' primary substations in the six geopolitical zones based on the load allocation formula.
 The high voltage received is then stepped down to medium voltage (11kV) with the use of transformers.
 This medium voltage power is now transmitted to secondary distribution transformers near the consumer's residence.
-The secondary distribution transformers further step down the medium voltage to customers' consumption capacity (low voltage usually 220 to 240V).
-However, some customers for example industries and commercial customers like Flour mills, Refineries, steel rolling mills, cement factories, rice mills, etc. may receive their power directly from the primary distribution line depending on their power utilization.
+The secondary distribution transformers further step down the medium voltage to customers' consumption capacity (low voltage, usually 220 to 240V).
+However, some customers, for example, industries and commercial customers like Flour mills, Refineries, steel rolling mills, cement factories, rice mills, etc., may receive their power directly from the primary distribution line depending on their power utilization.